The Best Lightweight Motorcycle Helmets for Women

 2. Westt Rover Motorcycle Helmet

-Women like to have variety when it comes to their fashion accessory pieces.
-This helmet has interchangeable side parts which feature three different colors.
+Interestingly, this helmet has interchangeable side parts which feature three different colors.
 You can then match the helmet to the color of your clothes or your mood: black, grey, or blue.

 3. Vega Helmets Unisex-Adult Half Helmet

 This helmet features a moisture-wicking liner that takes care of your perspiration.
 The EPS liner is also fully vented, which increases cooling.
+It is engineered with a thick, high-density EPS liner that is able to absorb low-speed impact.

 4. 1Storm Motorcycle Bike Full Face Helmet

 The helmet’s aerodynamic design helps minimize the force of wind resistance and improves stability.
-When the wind blows in your face, I slides over the surface of the helmet, so you are able to slice through oncoming wind more easily.

 The helmet is made of enforced ABS shell and multi-density EPS materials.
 These materials are able to provide you with solid protection from impact, since they meet the DOT (US Department of Transportation) standards.

-Being a full face helmet, there is a risk of the air inside the helmet becoming too hot and stuffy.
+Being a full face helmet, there is a risk of the air inside the helmet becoming hot and stuffy.
 The solution the helmet provides is an ventilation system that features three front and two top adjustable vent switches.
 These vent switches give you the ability to adjust your intake of air as well as exhaust.

 Cleaning the helmet is of paramount importance in matters hygiene.
 To help keep the helmet clean, the liner and pads are readily removable and washable.